ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

-# EngineComponent *(GMX)*
+# <span style="color:#5bbcff; font-weight:bold;">JetEngineComponent</span> *(GMX)*

 Status: AI-generated, 0/2 reviews

 ## Overview
-EngineComponent models ground vehicle engine subsystems attached via body modules.
-It supports movement performance penalties when damaged or destroyed, affecting locomotor speed, turn rate, acceleration, and lift.
-EngineComponent inherits all properties from [Component](Component.md) and adds movement performance properties.
+JetEngineComponent models jet engine subsystems attached via body modules.
+It supports movement performance penalties when damaged or destroyed, affecting locomotor speed, turn rate, acceleration, and lift for aircraft.
+JetEngineComponent inherits all properties from [EngineComponent](EngineComponent.md) (which includes all properties from [Component](Component.md)) and adds no additional properties.
 This is a module added inside `Object` entries.

 Available only in: *(GMX Zero Hour)*